At a pugnacious Oscars, Apple's feel-good 'CODA' triumphs

 Best makeup and hairstyling went to Linda Dowds, Stephanie Ingram and Justin Raleigh for “The Eyes of Tammy Faye.”
 Chastain had been among the many academy members who thought all the awards should have been handed out live during the broadcast.
 Chastain hugged each winner as they took the stage.

 Behind this year’s telecast changes was alarm over the Oscars fast-falling ratings.
 While drops have been common to all major network award shows, last year’s show attracted only about 10 million viewers, less than half of the 23.6 million the year before.
 A decade ago, it was closer to 40 million.
-Ratings will provide their own verdict Monday.
+Will the slap heard ’round the world help lift ratings?

+“Welp,” tweeted Oscar producer Will Packer after the show.
+“I said it wouldn’t be boring.”

 Associated Press Writers Lindsey Bahr, Jocelyn Noveck and Andrew Dalton contributed to this report.